UKROC 2026

 The UK Youth Rocketry Challenge is a great way to engage the next generation of engineers with practical experience of building and executing complex missions.
 To read more visit there website UKROC.

-So you have entered UKROC 2025 and now find yourself looking to design and build a rocket, dont forget to read the rocket requirements in the UKROC2025 Mission.
+So you have entered UKROC 2026 and now find yourself looking to design and build a rocket, don’t forget to read the rocket requirements in the UKROC Rules 2026.
 We have what you need from body tubes to motors.
 Before you start shopping though you need a design, what fin design gives you the best stability and how high will this or that motor get us.
 The ideal way to prepare a design is using simulation software like SpaceCAD, Rocsim or OpenRocket.

 Shopping List